 The Brooklyn Bridge

-No bridge is more iconic to the New York skyline than the bridge connecting lower Manhattan to Brooklyn’s borough across the East River.
+No bridge is more iconic to the New York skyline than the bridge connecting lower Manhattan to the borough across the East River, Brooklyn.
 This Neo-Gothic beauty is one of the oldest passenger car bridges in the country.
 It’s a combination of cable and suspension and was the first steel-wire bridge ever constructed.
 In the late 1880s, compartments located in the anchorages of the bridges were rented out to fund its construction.
 Some were even used to store wine!
 How very New York of them.

 The Manhattan Bridge